RaviTambade/TFLdotNET/notes/cs/entityframeworkcore.md

 };

 context.Policies.Add(policy);
 context.SaveChanges();
 ```

-That's it.

-We work with an **object**.
+That's it.We work with an **object**.
 EF Core takes responsibility for generating and executing the appropriate SQL.
 The source demonstrates the same `Add()` and `SaveChanges()` pattern for CRUD operations.

 ---

 # 🔍 7.
 Finding Policies — LINQ Enters

-Now the insurance manager asks:

-> **“Show me all active policies.”**

-We don't necessarily need to write raw SQL.
+Now the insurance manager asks:**“Show me all active policies.”** We don't necessarily need to write raw SQL.
 We can write:

 ```csharp
 var policies = context.Policies